HOME ︎ THE DOCUMENTARY ︎ EXHIBITION ︎ OUR TREES ︎ WORKSHOPS ︎ EVENTS ︎ OUR MISSION ︎ ABOUT US ︎ PARTNERS ︎ ︎ ︎

 our trees

-After the exhibition, these trees will be sold to raise funds for forest care projects, both locally and abroad.
-If you are interested in becoming a donor and supporting our mission, please contact us at transformplastic@florestania.at.
+These trees will be sold to raise funds for forest care projects, both locally and abroad.
+If you are interested in becoming a donor and supporting our mission, please contact us at transformplastic[a]florestania.at.
 By purchasing a tree, you directly support both community artistic creation and ecological stewardship.

 moringa tree